-3) Multi-modal output: To account for environmental uncertainty, models predicting future trajectories should represent multi-modal paths [21], [31], [32].
-This can be represented by implicitly modeling multi-modality as latent variables or explicitly proposing to generate multiple trajectory proposals.
-The first approach uses Gaussian Mixture Models (GMMs) [33] or Mixture Density Networks (MDNs) [34] to generate distributions for possible trajectories, then uses Variational Autoencoders (VAEs), recently also their modified version as Conditional Variational Autoencoder (CVAEs) [35], or GANs [33], [36], [37] to sample various future modes from latent variables.
-The main drawback of the given approach is that the obtained predictions cannot be interpreted unambiguously, which lower the understanding of the model.
+To account for environmental uncertainty, models predicting future trajectories should represent multi-modal paths [21, 31, 32].
+This can be represented by implicitly modelling multimodality as latent variables or explicitly proposing to generate multiple trajectory proposals.
+The first approach uses Gaussian Mixture Models (GMMs) [33] or Mixture Density Networks (MDNs) [34] to generate distributions for possible trajectories.
+In next step, it uses Variational Autoencoders (VAEs), recently also their modified version as Conditional Variational Autoencoder (CVAEs) [35], or GANs [33, 36, 37] to sample various future modes from latent variables.
+The main drawback of this approach is that the obtained predictions cannot be interpreted unambiguously, which lowers the understanding of the model's predictions.

 On the other hand, the proposal-based methods design various possible proposals and thus separately solve the tasks of intention prediction and motion prediction.
-Some methods [10], [19] sample proposal points around the lane centerline to capture detailed information.
+Some methods [10, 19] sample proposal points around the lane centreline to capture detailed information.
 The proposed sampling is based on carefully developed rules, the restriction on sharing proposals between different agents is one of them.
-As a contrast, another work [23] uses lane segments from the map as proposals that can clearly describe the fine-grained intentions of agents and be shared globally.
+In contrast, [23] uses lane segments from the map as proposals that can clearly describe the fine-grained intentions of agents and be shared globally.

 From predicted paths, the most reliable trajectories are selected.
-Here, the variation of Non-maximum Suppression (NMS) algorithm is widely used.
-Traditional version of this method is employed in TNT [19], in which each trajectory is sorted according to the method scoring process and then distance between them are calculated - in the end the most distance trajectories from the rest are picked.
+Here, a variation of Non-maximum Suppression (NMS) algorithm is widely used.
+The traditional version of this method is employed in TNT [19], in which each trajectory is sorted according to the method scoring process.
+Then, the distance between different trajectories is calculated and a diverse set of trajectories with high scores is selected.
 Similar to TNT, LaneRCNN [27] treats a lane segment as an anchor and output each anchor's probability, using NMS to remove too close duplicate goals.
-The solution has its drawbacks, as fixed threshold does not allow to maintain the balance between accuracy and multi-modality of output.
+The solution has its drawbacks, as a fixed threshold does not allow the model to maintain the balance between accuracy and multi-modality of output.
 In contrast, DenseTNT [10] is an anchor-free goal-based model, which generates a set of predicted goals without relying on the heuristic anchors.

-B. Datasets
+2.2 | Datasets